XiaoshiZ/ysmiles.com/_posts/2016-05-17-first-post.markdown

 ---
 layout:     post
 title:      "First Post - how to make a website by Jekyll"
+subtitle:   " \"Hello World, Hello Blog\""
+author:     "YS"
 date:       2016-05-17 12:27:00 -0500
+header-img: "img/post-bg-2015.jpg"
+catalog:    true
+header-mask: 0.3
+tags:
+    - Life
 ---

-Hello everyone!
+## Hello everyone!
 This is my first post.

 In this post, I will teach you how to make a website just like this one using [Jekyll](https://jekyllrb.com).
 Even if you know nothing about how to write a webpage, it will only take few minutes.